 Since I taught myself programming in the early 1980s I have been trying to create algorithms that are able to surprise and to show almost autonomous creative behavior.
 The recent advancements in artificial intelligence, deep learning and data anaysis make me confident that in the near future “machine artists” will be able to create more interesting work than humans.

 At the moment I am artist in residence at Google Arts & Culture.
 I also have been helping institutions like the British Library, the Cardiff University or the New York Public Library with the processing and classification of their vast digital archives since I believe that my future creative agents will require a solid foundation of human knowledge to build upon.
-I recently received the Artistic Award 2016 by the British Library Labs.
+I received the Artistic Award 2016 by the British Library Labs and won the Lumen Prize Gold 2018.

 I live in Munich, Germany where together with my girlfriend Alexandra Lukaschewitz I also run a space called Dog & Pony which is something between a Wunderkammer and a gallery.

-I have been speaking on conferences around the world starting in 2003, my works have been shown at the Ars Electronica Festival, the Museum of Modern Art New York, the Metropolitan Museum of Art New York, the Photographers’s Gallery London, the Centre Pompidou Paris and the British Library.
+I have been speaking on conferences around the world starting in 2003, my works have been shown at the Ars Electronica Festival, the Mediacity Biennale Seoul, the ZKM Karlsruhe, the Museum of Modern Art New York, the Metropolitan Museum of Art New York, the Photographers’s Gallery London, the Centre Pompidou Paris and the British Library.